1. Knowledge Base

 In order for this to work, you'll need the following:

-1. A number field that you want to display as a barcode; in this example, we named this field "Order Number".
+1. A number field that you want to display as a barcode; in the following example, we named this number field "Order Number".

 2. A details page where you want to display the actual barcode.